mjenior/mjenior.github.io/about/about.md

 and metabolic modeling to infer the nutritional requirements and metabolic cross-talk between species.
 Through this approach, we may be able to uncover ways to make bacterial communities more inhospitable to unwanted guests and ultimately prevent disease.

 This blog is meant to be a chronicle of my thesis research.
-As customary for a thesis, expect a mix progress with procrastination :)
+As customary for a thesis, expect some mix of progress with procrastination :)

 <div style="text-align:center"><img src ="http://phdcomics.com/comics/archive/phd070513s.gif" /></div>